joaquinpelle/Skylight.jl/docs/src/spacetimes.md

 ## Coordinates topology

-The spacetimes in `Skylight` are defined in different coordinate systems.
+The spacetimes in `Skylight` are defined in different coordinate systems, which are arbitrary.
+However, most coordinates used in practice have either Cartesian or spherical topology.
+For instance, Boyer--Lindquist coordinates for Kerr spacetime have spherical topology, whereas Kerr-Schild Cartesian coordinates have Cartesian topology.
 The [`coordinates_topology`](@ref) function returns the topology of the coordinates of a given spacetime.
 The following are the currently implemented coordinate topologies:

 ```@docs
 Skylight.CartesianTopology